proofit404/dependencies/docs/usage.md

 ```

-So we are close to scream "It's alive!" and run out of the building.
+So, we are close to scream "It's alive!" and, if we're lucky enough, run out of the building.

 ```pycon